SyncfusionExamples/angular-with-asp.net-mvc/README.md

-# Getting Started ASP .NET MVC with Angular using Project Template
+# Getting Started ASP .NET MVC and Angular using Project Template

 This document helps you to create a simple ASP.NET MVC application with Angular Framework and Syncfusion Angular UI components (Essential JS 2).